SurveyCompo/surveycompo-doc/docs/customization/theme.md

     }
     ```

+## The Theme Modal

-Here are some common steps to customize your theme:
+Here are some common properties you can use to customize the theme:

 - `primaryColor`: Define the primary color for buttons and inputs.
 - `backgroundColor`: Set the background color of the survey.